OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:30

-Even as He spoke, many believed in Him.
+As He spoke, many came to believe in Him.

 ---